breatheco-de/content/src/content/how-to/javascript-array-last.md

 //Expected Output: 28
 ```

 In this given code snippet, we are getting the last element of the `numbers` array using the `pop()` method.
 It removes the last element of an array, and returns it.
-If you pick this approach you must keep in mind that the `pop()` method modifies the original array. `pop()` has the fastest performance, so it is well known as the fastest way to get the last item from an array in javascript but, you can only use it if you are ok with modifying the array since this method removes the last element of the array.
+If you pick this approach you must keep in mind that the `pop()` method modifies the original array. `pop()` has the fastest performance, so it is well known as the fastest way to get the last item from an array in Javascript but, you can only use it if you are ok with modifying the array since this method removes the last element of the array.

 ## Access the last element of an array using the length of the array